-Each Burman University program of study is listed in the left column of the following tables.
+On the following pages, each Burman University program of study is listed in the left column of the following tables.
 The middle column, "Alberta Required Courses" contains a list of subjects needed for entrance.
 The "Notes" column contains additional information for admission.

-FACULTY/PROGRAM ALBERTA REQUIRED COURSES NOTES OR SUPPLEMENTARY REQUIREMENTS BA Adventure Based Counselling (3 or 4 year) English Arts 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check BA Behavioural Science (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) THREE Approved courses at the 30 level of which ONE may be an Approved Option BA Business Administration (3 year) English 30-1 Math 30-1 THREE Approved courses at the 30 level of which ONE may be an Approved Option BA General Arts (3 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option BA International Health & Wilderness Studies (3 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check BA International Studies (4 year) English 30-1 Math 30-1 ONE Approved Humanities 30-1 level course TWO Approved courses at the 30 level of which ONE may be an Approved Option BA Music (3 or 4 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option Audition and Music Theory Evaluation BA Outdoor Leadership (3 year) (All Outdoor Leadership degrees are currently suspended) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check BA Religious Studies Religious Studies (3 or 4 year) Pre-Professional Track (4 year) Pre-Professional Youth Leadership English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check Bachelor Business Administration (BBA) (4 year) All Tracks English 30-1 Math 30-1 THREE Approved courses at the 30 level of which ONE may be an Approved Option BEd Elementary (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) ONE Approved Humanities 30-1 ONE Approved Lab Science 30 ONE approved 30 level course Security Clearance Certificate See in the Academic Calendar.
+FACULTY/PROGRAM ALBERTA REQUIRED COURSES NOTES OR SUPPLEMENTARY REQUIREMENTS BA Behavioural Science (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) THREE Approved courses at the 30 level of which ONE may be an Approved Option BA Business Administration (3 year) English 30-1 Math 30-11 THREE Approved courses at the 30 level of which ONE may be an Approved Option BA General Arts (3 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option BA International Studies (4 year) English 30-1 Math 30-11 ONE Approved Humanities 30-1 level course TWO Approved courses at the 30 level of which ONE may be an Approved Option BA Music (3 or 4 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option Audition and Music Theory Evaluation BA Religious Studies Religious Studies (3 or 4 year) Pre-Professional Track (4 year) Pre-Professional Youth Leadership (4 year) English 30-1 FOUR Approved courses at the 30 level of which ONE may be an Approved Option A current Vulnerable Sector Check Bachelor Business Administration (BBA) (4 year) All Tracks English 30-1 Math 30-11 THREE Approved courses at the 30 level of which ONE may be an Approved Option BEd Elementary (4 year) English 30-1 Math 30-11 (60%) or Math 30-22 (70%) ONE Approved Humanities 30-1 ONE Approved Lab Science 30 ONE approved 30 level course Security Clearance Certificate See in the Academic Calendar.
 The Policy is under: • BEd Initial Admission • Field Experience